 Concrete is also naturally alkaline so any coating used will need to be able to penetrate and bond with the alkaline surface of the concrete.
 Oil-based or alkyd coatings are unsuitable because the alkali in the concrete will react with the natural or synthetic oils in the coating, causing the creation of a soap-like film (saponification) that leads to delamination of the coating from the concrete.

-An established contractor such as CSC Services will work with a number of coatings manufacturers and be able to offer independent advice on the best coating to meet the repair requirement.
+An established concrete repair contractor such as CSC Services will work with a number of coatings manufacturers and be able to offer independent advice on the best coating to meet the repair requirement.

 CSC Services has access to various cementitious coatings designed as a stand-alone coating that will provide waterproofing to internal and external concrete and steel structures.
 Modern day cementitious coatings can be applied in thicknesses ranging from 1mm upwards.
 This aids in helping against water ingress and carbonation.
 There are also various cementitious coating products which are approved by the DWI (Drinking water inspectorate) for use in potable water retaining structures.
 Cementitious coatings can be applied by steel float, brush and spray.